kevinzakka/pytorch-goodies/README.md

         nn.init.normal(m.weight, 0, sqrt(1. / n))
 ```

-For `BatchNorm` we do the following:
+For `BatchNorm` we initialize the weights to 1 and the biases to 0.

 ```python
 for m in model: